-The Washington Street Historical Society, through the donations of the Sadallah family and the ongoing acquisition activities of the collections director Carl Antoun Houck, has accessioned a unique collection of early Arab-American artifacts from New York City, including photographs, letters, immigration documents, business records, and various physical objects.
+The Washington Street Historical Society works with the Sadallah family and the ongoing acquisition activities of the collections director Carl Antoun Houck to build a unique collection of early Arab-American artifacts from New York City, including photographs, letters, immigration documents, business records, and various physical objects.
+They have not yet been accessioned as belonging to the historical society, but that is our long-term goal.

 These objects have been photographed and catalogued, meeting standards established by New York State.
 Unfortunately, we are entering a period when nearly all further physical record of Washington Street may be lost forever.
 If you possess artifacts and would like to entrust them to an organization dedicated to their upkeep, partnering with other cultural institutions in New York City, please contact Carl Antoun at firstname.lastname@example.org.

-When they are discovered, the historical society occasionally purchases objects and accessions them.
+When they are discovered, Carl occasionally purchases objects.
 The Washington Street Historical Society, in concert with folklorists and other museums and collectors, intends to undertake a national campaign to uncover additional remaining objects.
 Donations to the historical society can also set funds for the establishment of collections in certain areas, for instance in musical recordings, books, or newspapers.
 The collections director has already developed a list of priority objects for collection, and he will work with interested donors to support further collection in areas that deserve attention.